lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-13.png)

-Then open your cloned folder H:course22 in VS Code using `Open Folder.`
+Then open your cloned folder C:course22 in VS Code using `Open Folder.`

 VS Code may ask a few questions such as asking to install the devcontainers extension.
 Accept the suggestions.
 Eventually, it will ask you for permission to `Reopen in a Container.`  This will now create a new container to run your code.
-Please click on `Show Log` to see the software being installed.
+Please click on `Show Log` to see the software being installed live.

 ![Alt text](/images/image-16.png)